Arnaud-Dorthe/ApocalypseDynamics.CE/README.md

 The ApocalypseDynamics library allows to model according to the principles of system dynamics originated by J.W.
 Forrester in the 1960's.
 The field of system dynamics is well established, hence, the novelty and value of this library is not to be seen in the modeling principles of system dynamics themselves, rather, in the combination of system dynamics modeling with the Apocalypse predicament.

+Modelica has object-oriented, multi-formalism and physical modeling capabilities.
 The ApocalypseDynamics library takes advantage of the vast cloud-based software development potential.
-Moreover Modelica allows object-oriented, multi-formalism and physical modeling capabilities.

 The documentation is included in the source code package.